Written by David Skinner

 • Microwave (irradiative) - microwave or irradiation methods are effective for infectious wastes and sharps wastes, but are not intended for use with pathological waste

 The focus of technological advancements in the US in regard to medical waste disposal is to reduce hazards to humans and the environment.
 The most common method for the treatment and destruction of non-RMW medical waste is through incineration, utilized most commonly by Daniels Health for chemotherapy, pharmaceutical and other forms of hazardous waste.
-Incineration continues to be the most cost-effective method of medical waste disposal, with incinerators burning at temperatures the range anywhere between 1000°F and 2000°F. In the US, research and development continues to seek ways to reduce emissions produced via incineration.
+Incineration continues to be the most cost-effective method of medical waste disposal, with incinerators burning at temperatures ranging anywhere between 1000°F and 2000°F. In the US, research and development continues to seek ways to reduce emissions produced via incineration.
 The Clean Air Act requires the EPA to review standards for medical waste incinerators every five years, with requirements for lowering emissions from air pollutants and improving segregation and medical waste management methods.

 The number of medical waste incinerators in the US has declined approximately 25%, while at the same time promoting less expensive and more environmentally friendly alternatives such as autoclaving.
 Nevertheless, a fifteen-year plan for upgrades for hospital, medical, and infectious waste incinerators were to be met by February 2018 in regard to existing facility compliance under CAA §129.
 The ultimate goal of the EPA is to end all incineration methods in the US, promoting instead autoclaving/landfilling alternatives that would reduce the amount of toxic air emissions annually